Mastering the Fear of Change

 - Be mindful

 Stay focused on the end goal as well as how you and your team is feeling.
 Don’t let negativity or discouragement creep in.
 If it starts to, remind yourself of what has been achieved (early wins) and stay positive and focused on the end goal.
+This is also where Emotional Intelligence (EQ) comes into play and can help.
+For more on this here is a great primer on EQ including what it is and how to improve yours.

 - Collaborate & Communicate